wilhelm-lab/dlomix/README.md

 - Fragment Ion Intensity Prediction:
     - a multi-output regression problem where the intensity values for fragment ions are predicted given a peptide sequence along with some additional features.

+- Peptide Detectability:
+    - a multi-class classification problem where the detectability of a peptide is predicted given the peptide sequence.

 **To-Do**